-Paronychia is an infection of the skin around a fingernail or toenail.
+Paronychia (pahr-uh-NIK-ee-uh) is an infection of the skin around a fingernail or toenail.
 The infected area can become swollen, red, and painful, and a pus-filled blister (abscess) may form.

 Most of the time, paronychia is not serious and can be treated at home.
-In rare cases, the infection can spread to the rest of the finger or toe and lead to a deeper infection that may require a doctor's help.
+In rare cases, the infection can spread to the rest of the finger or toe and lead to a deeper infection that may need a doctor's help.

 - biting or pulling off a hangnail

 - clipping a nail too short or trimming the cuticle